Are there regional differences in medical care in Germany?

 Who do I contact in case of a medical emergency?

 You can reach emergency services by calling 112.
 In Germany it should not take longer than eight to 17 minutes (in rural areas) from the time your telephone emergency call was received until the paramedics arrive at the scene.
 The rescue and medical operations are paid for in full by your health care insurance.
 You must merely pay a small amount of 5 - 10 euro yourself.
 In the event of an acutely life-threatening illness, e.g. if your GP cannot be reached, your health care insurance emergency service (telephone number 116 117) will organise medical care.

 Am I also insured for long-term nursing care in Germany?

-The risk of needing nursing care is covered by a separate social insurance in Germany.
-The nursing care insurances are responsible for the nursing care insurance and are assigned to the health care insurance companies.
-The task of the nursing care insurances is to secure the nursing care of the insured by providing services (nursing care, nursing allowance, nursing materials) for home, day-care or full-time nursing home care.
-The current contribution rate is 2.55 percent of the gross earnings for all nursing care insurances since 1st January 2017.
+The risk of needing nursing care is covered by the nursing care insurance in Germany.
+The task of the nursing care insurance is to secure the nursing care of the insured by providing services (nursing care, nursing allowance, nursing materials) for home, day-care or full-time nursing home care.
+The current contribution rate is 2.55 percent of the gross earnings.
 People over 23, who have no children, pay an extra 0.25 percent.